Obskurcyte/HadriShop/README.md

 E-commerce website for demonstration

-## To launch teh project on localhost :
+## To launch the project on localhost :
 npm run dev